-Figure 2 is complex, but structured and by no means random.
-Agents play a special role as targets in the meaning of -ník, particularly in connection with an action and associated terms: instrument, product, patient, material, action, and location.
-Entities are next in terms of density of connections, and there is a possibility of overlap between agents and entities, as in the example of služeb-ník ‘servant’.
-Contained for container parallels located for location.
+Figure 2 is complex, but structured and by no means random: agents play a special role as targets in the meaning of -ník, particularly in connection with an action and associated terms – instrument, product, patient, material, action, and location; entities are next in terms of density of connections, and there is a possibility of overlap between agents and entities, as in the example of služeb-ník ‘servant’; and contained for container parallels located for location.

-While metonymy tends to be somewhat overlooked, overshadowed by the greater attention paid to metaphor, metonymy plays a prominent role in word-formation.
-Study of the entire system of Czech word-formation (in comparison with the systems of Russian and Norwegian; Janda 2011), shows consistent parallels with phenomena of lexical metonymy evidenced across languages of Europe (Peirsman & Geeraerts 2006).
-The shared source for target structure of metonymy both for lexemes and affixes makes it possible to conceive of an ultimate inventory of source for target shifts that might be partially universal.
-Similar analyses across a range of languages would give us greater insight into the networks of associations that can be embedded in language and to the relation of grammar to cognition (Talmy 2000: Chapter 1).
+While metonymy tends to be somewhat overlooked, overshadowed by the greater attention paid to metaphor, metonymy plays a prominent role in word formation.
+Study of the entire system of Czech word formation (in comparison with the systems of Russian and Norwegian: see Janda 2011) shows consistent parallels with phenomena of lexical metonymy evidenced across languages of Europe (Peirsman and Geeraerts 2006).
+The shared source for target structure of metonymy, both for lexemes and for affixes, makes it possible to conceive of an ultimate inventory of source for target shifts that might be universal or come close to being so.
+Similar analyses across a range of languages would give us greater insight into the networks of associations that can be embedded in language and to the relation of grammar to cognition (Talmy 2000, Chapter 1).
 This research could be enhanced by recourse to corpus data to establish the relative frequency of various source for target shifts within and across languages.

-<A>6 6 Conclusion
+<A>6 Conclusion

-<P>Sections 4 and 5 have presented the polysemy of affixes from the perspective of entire systems of affixation in Russian and Czech, respectively.
+<P>Sections 4 and 5 have presented the polysemy of affixes from the perspective of entire systems of affixation in Russian and Czech respectively.
 Polysemy is pervasive both in the system of Russian perfectivizing prefixes and in the system of Czech derivational suffixes.
-The Russian prefixes have as their prototype a ‘path’ meaning such as depart, arrive, through, down.
-Additional meanings are extended from the ‘path’ meaning by means of metaphor, metonymy, and other semantic associations to form radial categories of meanings, as we see in detail in the case of the prefix raz-.
-The meanings of the Czech derivational suffixes are somewhat more abstract, based on metonymy patterns most of which are parallel to those observed in lexical metonymy.
-A given polysemous suffix may be associated with as many as sixteen metonymy patterns, and these patterns form structured relations with each other, yielding coherent networks of meanings for each suffix.
+Russian prefixes have as their prototype a path meaning such as depart, arrive, through, down.
+Additional meanings are extended from it via metaphor, metonymy, and other semantic associations to form radial categories of meanings, as we see in detail in the case of the prefix raz-.
+The meanings of Czech derivational suffixes are somewhat more abstract; they are based on metonymy patterns most of which are parallel to those observed in lexical metonymy.
+A given polysemous suffix may be associated with as many as 16 metonymy patterns; and these patterns form structured relations with one another, yielding coherent networks of meanings for each suffix.

-A systemic approach to the meanings of affixes gives us a greater appreciation of the extent and variety of their polysemy.
-This type of study could be taken a step further by examining systems across a number of languages, yielding typological observations similar to those found in the typology of lexical semantics (cf. Rakhilina and Reznikova 2013).
+A systemic approach to the meanings of affixes gives us an enhanced appreciation of the extent and variety of their polysemy.
+This type of study could be taken one step further by examining systems across a number of languages, yielding typological observations similar to those found in the typology of lexical semantics (cf. Rakhilina and Reznikova 2013).

-Another promising venue is to apply corpus linguistic techniques to the topic of polysemy of affixes.
+Another promising venue is to apply corpus linguistic techniques to the topic of the polysemy of affixes.
 For example, Efthymiou et al. (2015) have used data on corpus frequency to probe the polysemy of the Modern Greek prefix para-.
-Data on both the relative frequencies of the various meanings of polysemous affixes, especially when coupled to the frequencies of affixes, could give us a better understanding of what patterns are most common, both within and across languages.
+Data on the relative frequencies of the various meanings of polysemous affixes, especially when coupled with the frequencies of affixes, could give us a better picture of which patterns are most common, both within and across languages.

-<XREF>SEE ALSO: Related Articles
+<XREF>SEE ALSO: morphcom028; morphcom045; morphcom051; morphcom075.

-morphcom028; Evaluative morphology (including diminutives and augmentatives)morphcom045; Morphological manifestation of aspect in Slavmorphcom051;Multiple exponence and cumulative exponence morphcom075.Root-and-pattern morphology across languages

 <X>References

-Aikhenvald, Alexandra Y. 2018 “Disentangling a Versatile Prefix: The Nature and development of a Polysemous Marker in Arawak languages.”
+Aikhenvald, Alexandra Y. 2018 ‘Disentangling a Versatile Prefix: The Nature and Development of a Polysemous Marker in Arawak Languages’.
 International Journal of American Linguistics, 84: 1–49.